Previous Part << >> Next Part

 "Were they really?
 Until the hangwoman, the people who didn't like them were in the minority," Kathryn pointed out.

 "Hmm perhaps," Miresha said, not sounding certain.
 "But who they chose, and the placement.
-Neither would have gone so low, but neither of yours wouldn't have known about the incident to pull this off.
+Neither would have gone so low, but yours wouldn't have known about the incident to pull this off.
 Though you could've found out..."

 "Hold on.
 What are you talking about?"
 Kathryn asked.